hk1785/aMiAD/README.md

 ## :mag: aMiAD

 ### Description
-This function tests the association bettwen microbial diversity in a community and a host trait of interest with or without covariate adjustments (e.g., age and gender).
+This function tests the association bettwen microbial diversity in a community and a host trait of interest with or without covariate adjustments (e.g., age and gender). aMiAD is a non-parametric method which does not require any distributional assumption to be satisfied.
 For the host traits of interest, continuous (e.g., BMI) or binary (e.g., disease status, treatment/placebo) traits can be handled.

 ### Usage
 ```